-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- urban sprawl
+- urban morphology

 - e the movement of millions of Americans from northern and northeastern States to the South and Southwest regions of the U.S.

 - homes bought in many American suburbs within intent of tearing them down and replacing them with much larger homes, often referred to as McMansions

-5 True/False Questions
+5 True/False questions